Websplashers

 Day 2 — Tuesday: Protein First, Everything Else Second

-Breakfast — 350 calories: Scrambled eggs with vegetables — three large eggs scrambled in a little butter with a handful of baby spinach, a diced tomato, and a quarter cup of shredded cheddar stirred in at the end.
-One slice of whole grain toast.
-This takes about eight minutes.
-It’s the breakfast equivalent of a reliable friend: not flashy, always shows up.
+Breakfast — 350 calories: Scrambled eggs made with three eggs, spinach, tomato, and cheddar cheese, served with one slice of whole grain toast.
 Macros: P 24g | C 22g | F 18g

-Dinner — 550 calories: Ground turkey taco bowl.
-Cook five ounces of ground turkey with cumin, chili powder, garlic powder, and salt.
-Serve it over half a cup of brown rice with a quarter cup of black beans, a scoop of salsa, a handful of shredded lettuce, and two tablespoons of sour cream.
-This is the meal that makes people forget they’re eating diet food.
+Dinner — 550 calories: Ground turkey taco bowl with brown rice, black beans, salsa, shredded lettuce, and sour cream.
 Macros: P 40g | C 52g | F 16g

 Day 2 Total: ~1,500 cal | P 101g | C 139g | F 55g